CemraJC/majortraining/README.md

 # Major Training
 *[A training website](https://cemrajc.github.io/majortraining) by Jason Cemra ([repository link](https://github.com/cemrajc/majortraining))*

+> See if you can reach the **"master"** status on each level!

 ### What is this?

 The "[Mnemonic major system](https://en.wikipedia.org/Mnemonic_major_system)" - hereafter referred to as 'the major system' - is best defined as:
 > **"a mnemonic technique used to aid in memorizing numbers"**
 > ~ Wikipedia _2014_

 Numbers on their own are cold and emotionless.
 This makes them rather difficult to remember accurately.
 By converting these faceless numbers into consonant sounds, a sequence of numbers can be turned into words by adding vowels between them.
-This website's main goal is simple:

-**To provide a platform for practicing the major system**
+This website's main goal is simple: **To provide a platform for practicing the major system**

 #### _How effective is this system?_
 Quick sidenote on the reasons why you should learn the major system as soon as you can: